-Meetings of the Supervisory Board are convened by the Chairman of the Supervisory Board on his or her own initiative or on request of the Management Board or on request of the Supervisory Board Member at least three times a year.
-All the Management Board Members participate in meetings of the Supervisory Board except for those agenda items which directly concern the Management Board or its Members.
+Meetings of the Supervisory Board are convened by the Chairman of the Supervisory Board on his or her own initiative or on request of the Management Board or on request of a Supervisory Board Member at least three times a year.
+All Management Board Members participate in the meetings of the Supervisory Board except for those agenda items which directly concern the Management Board or its Members.

 Resolutions of the Supervisory Board are adopted by a simple majority of votes.
 In the case of an equal number of opposing votes, the Chairman of the Supervisory Board has the casting vote.